cargaona/pronsy/README.md

 A useful implementation could be the integration with a 3rd party log service such as AWS CloudWatch or any other custom service.
-It is possible (and desirable, from my perspective) to write all the code and inject the dependency to the packages to start loging to CloudWatch without modifying the domain of our application.
+It is possible (and desirable, from my perspective) to write all the code and inject the dependency to the packages to start logging to CloudWatch without modifying the domain of our application.

 If I were to give a solution for a production environment running multiple